 “Don’t ask what the world needs.
 Ask what makes you come alive, and go do it.
 Because what the world needs is people who have come alive.” - Howard Thurman

 Bubble baths.
 Naps.
 Manicures.
-Healthy eating, clean living, exercise, strategic indulgences.
-These are all behaviors that fall under the umbrella of “self-care” as most of us understand it – ways we attempt to mitigate the pressures of modern life by focusing solely on ourselves for a little while, instead of the countless tasks, pressures and anxieties that clamor for our attention.
+Healthy eating, clean living, exercise, or just taking a mental health day or two – they all fall under the umbrella of “self-care” as most of us understand it: ways we attempt to mitigate the pressures of modern life by carving out a space where we can focus solely on ourselves for a little while, instead of the countless tasks, pressures and anxieties that clamor for our attention.

 Without a more nuanced understanding, self-care can even become another chore to accomplish, a source of anxiety about why we aren’t doing more to better ourselves, a way to let ourselves down.
 This is probably the last thing we need.

-To achieve a more useful understanding of what self-care can mean for us, it may help to start with the origin of the term, and its original purpose.
+To achieve a more useful idea of what self-care can mean for us, it may help to start with the origin of the term, and its original purpose.

 Activism And Community Care

 The term “self-care” originated in activist spaces.
-People on the front lines of essential cultural change frequently give so much of themselves to their causes that they burn out, which hampers community efforts.
-Reminding one another to take the time to regroup and recharge, then, becomes an essential component of connection and support.
+People on the front lines of essential cultural change frequently give so much of themselves to their causes that they burn out, which hinders community efforts.
+Reminding one another to take the time to regroup and recharge becomes an essential component of connection and support.

 When the concept of self-care took root in the wider world, particularly in commercial contexts, the focus on community connections and values was lost.

 We are social creatures.
 We’re not meant to go it alone.
-The lack of meaningful interconnectedness that many of us experience in day-to-day life can’t be counteracted with a bath bomb or a trip to a day spa.
+The lack of meaningful interconnectedness that many of us experience in day-to-day life can’t be counteracted with a trip to a day spa.